ttulka/i-am-selfish/README.md

 Jump is unconditional; its target is determined by the number of symbols appended to the instruction.
 Four symbols refer to zero, five to one, six to two, and so on.
 It counts only instructions that use the same symbols as the jump itself.

-Note that since only "*I*" symbols are allowed, instructions with different symbols must be used as separators; otherwise, the code would be ambiguous.
+Since only "*I*" symbols are allowed, instructions with different symbols must be used as separators; otherwise, the code would be ambiguous.

 The selection and jump instructions together provide conditional jumps sufficient for Turing completeness.